uma-dev/GCP-course/notes.md

 |Database for analytics processing of petabytes of data| Analytics/OLAP-BigQuery|
 |Database for storing huge volumes stream data from IOT devices | Stream/NoSQL-Cloud Big Table|
 |Database for storing huge streams of time series (time stamp) data | Stream-Cloud Big Table|

+### Cloud SQL
+Configure your needs and do not worry about managing the database.
+Used for simple relational use cases.
+It it cheaper than Cloud Spanner.
+It supports:
+- MySQL, PostgreSQL and SQL Server
+- Regional (multiple zones) service with high availability (99.95%)
+- HDDs and SSDs
+- Up to 416 GB RAM and 30 TB data storage

+### Cloud Spanner
+It is a high cost alternative to Cloud SQL that allows:
+- High availability (99.999%)
+- Working with huge volumes of relational data
+- Infinite scaling for a growing application
+- Global database